 Recovery Education/Dual Recovery

 - Co-chairs: Serge Blasberg, Julie Berg, and Jim Sabatke

 - Staff: Faith Boersma

 - Mission: To increase understanding of recovery through education and to expand the implementation of effective practices, grounded in the principles of recovery, that support people living with mental health, substance use, and associated ongoing health care conditions.

 - Staff: Donna Riemer

-> - Mission: To provide health care to a diverse population in a holistic and integrated manner that respects the whole human being at every stage of life.
+- Mission: To promote the provision of health care to a diverse population in a holistic and integrated manner that respects the whole person at every stage of life.

-> - Mission: To create policies and demonstrate support for the recruitment, training, certification, and employment for Peer Support Specialists.
+- Mission: To create policies and demonstrate support for the recruitment, training, certification, and employment for Peer Support Specialists.